erufen/.github/profile/README.md

 # codeNymphs
-Programming Can Be Soft and Graceful.
+The Code Can Be Soft And Graceful.
 - [ ] Build programs to help people.
 - [ ] Create programs capable of caring for animals and plants.
 - [ ] Make the code able to take care of our environment.